grandeurdev/arduino-sdk/README.md

 > apollo.init (deviceID: _const char*_, apiKey: _const char*_, token: _const char*_, ssid: _const char*_, passphrase: _const char*_) : returns _ApolloDevice_

 Method to initialize apollo configurations (SSID, Passphrase, API Key and Auth Token) in one go.
-It returns an object of the `ApolloDevice` class. `ApolloDevice` class is what exposes all the functions of the Hardware SDK.
+It returns an object of the `ApolloDevice` class. `ApolloDevice` class is what exposes all the functions of the Arduino SDK.

 #### Parameters